 According to Bye-law 87(1), one-third of the Directors for the time being, or if their number is not three or a multiple of three, then the number nearest to but not less than one-third shall retire from office by rotation at every annual general meeting.
 A retiring director shall be eligible for re-election.
-Ms. Yu Wai Fong and Mr. Lai Wai Yin, Wilson will retire by rotation and, being eligible, will offer themselves for re-election at the forthcoming annual general meeting.
+Mr. Xu Dong and Mr. Tse Kwong Wah will retire by rotation and, being eligible, will offer themselves for re-election at the forthcoming annual general meeting.

-There were no service contracts entered into between the Company and the independent non-executive Directors.
-They will be subject to the general requirement of retirement by rotation under the Bye-laws.
+There were no service contracts entered into between the Company and the Directors.
+They will be subject to the general requirement of retirement by rotation and re-election at the annual general meeting of the Company under the Byelaws.

 The Company has received the annual written confirmation from each of the independent non-executive Directors of their independence to the Company.
-The Company considers that all of the independent non-executive Directors are independent in accordance with the guidelines set out in the Rules Governing the Listing of Securities on the Stock Exchange of Hong Kong Limited (the "Listing Rules").
+The Company considers that all of the independent non-executive Directors are independent in accordance with the guidelines set out in Rule 3.13 of the Rules Governing the Listing of Securities on the Stock Exchange of Hong Kong Limited (the "Listing Rules").